Mega Modz Rapid Fire Mod For PlayStation Controller

-TIP: Use modes 4-6 if you’re playing with semi and fully-auto guns in one game round as it will allow you to quickly toggle Rapid Fire ON and OFF by double tapping on the Triangle button (switching-weapon button).
+TIP: Use modes 4-6 if you’re playing with semi and full auto guns in one game round as it will allow you to quickly toggle Rapid Fire ON and OFF by double-tapping on the Triangle button (switching weapon button).
 Please note that you must double-tap the Triangle button within 500 ms in order for the function to kick in.
-If you tapped the button and your character switched the weapon, then you were outside 500 ms window.
-When Rapid Fire is disabled by double tapping, the modchip will enter “Awaiting Mode”, and the top left red LED will start blinking slowly, indicating that Rapid Fire has been temporarily turned OFF.
+If you tapped the button and your character switched the weapon, then you were outside the 500 ms window.
+When Rapid Fire is disabled by double-tapping, the modchip will enter “Awaiting Mode”, and the top left red LED will start blinking slowly, indicating that Rapid Fire has been temporarily turned OFF.

 NOTIFICATIONS: Mega Modz modchip technology notifies you when mods get turned ON and OFF.
 The modchip will send a signal to rumble motors anytime you activate or deactivate mods.
 The feature will allow you to focus on gameplay and keep your eyes on the screen without looking at the LED Indicator.